 The games are science-based and are needed for those who care about their health, beauty, and weight.

 Just a hundred years ago people would not believe that these days we are concerned about how to eat less.

-Nowadays, however, overeating and obesity are real problems of developed countries: we often eat when not hungry and much more than needed, we consume a lot of high-calorie food with low nutritious value.
+Nowadays, however, overeating and obesity are real problems in developed countries: we often eat when not hungry and much more than needed, we consume a lot of high-calorie food with low nutritious value.

 Our ability to say “No” to unhealthy food called impulsivity control.
 Studies show that people with low impulsivity control consume more palatable high-calorie food and they are overweight or obese in comparison to those people who have normal impulsivity control (Guerrieri et al., 2009; Nederkoorn et al., 2009).

 However, experiments have also shown that the control can be trained.
 Many approaches can be used and one of them is called “Go-No Go” paradigm.
 It implies the usage of two types of stimuli where we must respond to one type of stimuli and do not respond to others.

 In one study (Houben & Jansen, 2011) using a game-like design chocolate has been labeled as “No Go” food.
 After working through a few hundred slides the participants were offered with chocolate candies to eat with no restrictions.
 Participants from active training group consumed significantly fewer chocolate than participants from a control group.

 In another recent study (Lawrence et al., 2015) people were asked to respond to images of a healthy food as quickly as possible and inhibit their response to images of calorie-dense food.
 The design of the study is similar to our Game 1, From Left to Right.
 Even after one week of training, the participants lost on average 700 grams during the follow-up month.
 Besides their daily food intake decreased by 220 kcal.
 The effect continued to work during the following six months and resulted in a loss of 2 kg on average.

 After a single session the following effects were demonstrated:

 - Less selecting of such food,